jisellejones/Predict_Wildfire_Spread/README.md

 ## Main Question

-Can we predict where and how quickly a wildfire will spread when given the location of the wildfire?
+Can the severity of a wildfire be predicted based on geographic and weather data?

 ## Reason for topic selection
 - Wildfires have seemed to be increasing over time in both frequency and intensity.
 These wildfires impact the lives of humans and animals in surrounding cities and states.
 The massive loss of forest and greenery may also accelerate the impacts of climate change.
 If we can predict the location, size, and spread of a wildfire, we may be able to decrease the amount of natural life lost.

-### Questions arising from data
+### Questions during EDA from data

 - Is there correlation between the amount of slashing (heavy, medium, thinning) and the size of a wildfire?
 - Is there correlation between the average or median precipitation of the month the fire starts and the fire size?